 1 Navigation tabs - Touch on an item to present its associated sources or channels to the matrix view.
-Multiple items can be displayed at the same time (Radio mode disabled) or one at a time (Radio mode enabled).

 2 Destinations - Input and Mix channel names and colours are displayed.
 A green tick appears when any source is assigned to the channel.
 Touch a channel name or number to edit its name and colour.